Parthib-git/A-Voyage-into-LLMs-SoC-2025/PDF Chatbot using RAG/README.md

 1. **Download** the PDF_Chatbot_Using_RAG.ipynb file and open in Google Colab with Tesla T4 GPU connected.

-1. **Install all the dependencies** from the first cell starting with  `!pip install -q...` and then run the other cells, the model loading will take time.
+1. **Install all the dependencies** from the first cell starting with  `!pip install -q...` and then run the other cells and put your own HF token that can be acquired from <a href = 'https://huggingface.co/meta-llama/Llama-2-7b-chat-hf'> HERE</a>, the model loading will take time.

 1. **Upload PDF**
    Use the Gradio UI to upload a PDF document.